sunfounder/picar-x/docs/source/python_avoid.rst

 Obstacle Avoidance
 =============================

-In this project, PiCar-X will detect obstacles in front of it with an ultrasonic module.
-When the distance of the detected obstacle is less than 25cm, PiCar-X will turn left, otherwise it will continue to move forward.
+In this project, the PiCar-X will detect obstacles that are directly in front of the built-in ultrasonic module.
+When the distance of an obstacle is detected to be less than 25cm (10 inches), the PiCar-X will turn to the left, otherwise it will continue to move forward.

 **Code**